zombocom/rundoc/README.md

 - `file.append`
 - `file.remove`

-If the exact filename is not known you can use a [file glob (\*)](https://github.com/schneems/rundoc/pull/6).

-Use the `file.write` keyword followed by a filename, on the next line(s) put the contents of the file
+Use the `file.write` keyword followed by a filename, on the next line(s) put the contents of the file:

     ```
     :::>- file.write config/routes.rb